michaeltroger/fhooe-check-exam-results/README.md

 `npm install -g nightwatch`

-then run `npm install` within the root of the project In order to get only notifications on new grades unfortunately a file has to be adjusted:
+then run `npm install` within the root of the project in order to get only notifications on new grades unfortunately a file has to be adjusted:
-Replace node_modules/nightwatch-slack-reporter/lib/reporter.js with:
+Replace `node_modules/nightwatch-slack-reporter/lib/reporter.js` with:
 https://raw.githubusercontent.com/ngs/nightwatch-slack-reporter/master/lib/reporter.js

 personal.js